murphsp1/ppi-css.com/docs/production_readme.markdown

 To remedy that, here are all of the sordid details:

-- gcutil version 1.11.0 - to connect to my GCE instance
+- gcutil version 1.11.0 - to connect to the GCE instance
 -